dzajenckauskas/Alchemy/README.md

 # Alchemy

-Basic HTML + CSS project for Front-End development course at Baltic Institute of Technology.
+HTML + CSS
+This project is for Front-End development course @ Baltic Institute of Technology.